 - Storage accounts containing premium blobs are not supported

-To use PowerShell to check the replication stats, or initiate a failover you need to update to a preview version of the Az.Storage module.
-This can be done with these commands:
+To use PowerShell to check the replication stats, or initiate a failover you need to update to a preview version of the Az.Storage module This is now supported in the GA PowerShell cmdlets.

 The latest version of the Azure CLI seems to support these commands.